lockieluke/cider-swiftui/README.md

 Please open an issue if you happen to run into any problems when building or developing Cider

+## Notes ✏️

+- Use [SFSafeSymbols](https://github.com/SFSafeSymbols/SFSafeSymbols) for SF symbols

+- Make use of [SwiftyUtils](https://github.com/tbaranes/SwiftyUtils) where possible

+- Utilise [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) when dynamic JSON parsing is needed, use Decoder for parsing static JSON content if possible

 ## Credits ❤️

 [cryptofyre](https://github.com/cryptofyre) CEO of Cider Collective